Le visage que tu mérites

 The face of a person shows his or her emotions and testifies to the inner state of the mind.
 Like a mirror, it reflects one's way of life and serves as a mask for social conventions.
 In art, the face therefore functions as a symbol of the personal responsibility that each person bears for himself/herself and his/her own life.
 The film encourages the reflection of one's own self and self image, it shows not only beautiful faces, but also something that irritates, provokes, and raises questions: a young woman looks at her reflection with charm and rapture; an older woman dares a furtive look in the mirror as if she is afraid of what she will see: the transience of her own life.

-Beauty chief of VOGUE-online-Germany, Beatrice Graf, wrote a wonderful article about the brand Le Manoir, about one Le Manoir product she had tested and also mentioned "Le visage que tu mérites" in her article.
+Beauty chief of VOGUE-online-Germany, Beatrice Graf, wrote a wonderful VOGUE Online article about the brand Le Manoir, about one Le Manoir product she had tested and also mentioned "Le visage que tu mérites" in her article: as well as ICON Print Magazin.

 Cyril Schäublin refers in his film to a quote from Coco Chanel: "La nature vous donne le visage que vous avez à vingt ans.
 La vie façonne le visage que vous avez à trente ans.
 Mais à cinquante ans tu as le visage que tu mérites."

-The art press took up this theme on various levels, SWR television made a report including an interview with me as the curator; various press media reported on the exhibition project.
+The press took up this theme on various level: SWR television made a report (including an interview with Katharina Arimont, the exhibition curator about the context of the project), television Magazin "Kunscht" reported on the exhibition project etc.